Numbers of people with dementia

 Demographic ageing is a worldwide process that shows the successes of improved health care over the last century.
 Many are now living longer and healthier lives and so the world population has a greater proportion of older people.
 Dementia mainly affects older people, although there is a growing awareness of cases that start before the age of 65.

 The World Alzheimer Report 2015 updates ADI’s global estimates of the prevalence, incidence and costs of dementia based on systematic reviews.
 The report makes key recommendations to provide a global framework for action on dementia.
 The report also includes a review of the evidence for and against recent trends in the prevalence and incidence of dementia over time, as well as an analysis of the broader societal impact of dementia.
-The numbers in the report were updated by the authors in 2017, with updated global population estimates and the inclusion of new studies.
+The numbers in the report were updated in 2017 with recent global population estimates and the inclusion of new studies.
+Subsequently, in 2020, the World Health Organisation (WHO) released the Global Status Report on the public health response to dementia where these figures were further updated.

 Economic impact of dementia

-The total estimated worldwide cost of dementia was US$ 818 billion in 2015, which represents 1.09% of global GDP.
-The annual global cost of dementia is now above US$ 1 trillion.
+The total estimated worldwide cost of dementia was US$ 818 billion in 2015, which represented 1.09% of global GDP at that time.
+The annual global cost of dementia is now above US$ 1.3 trillion and is expected to rise to US$ 2.8 trillion by 2030

 This figure includes costs attributed to informal care (unpaid care provided by family and others), direct costs of social care (provided by community care professionals, and in residential home settings) and the direct costs of medical care (the costs of treating dementia and other conditions in primary and secondary care).